7 DIY Home Security Projects

 4. Invest in Deadbolts

-When it comes to exterior doors of your home, you should add at least one-inch thick deadbolt locks to each door.
+For the exterior doors of your home, you should add at least one-inch thick deadbolt locks to each door.
 Though they are slightly more expensive than typical locks, deadbolts are much sturdier and provide more robust protection.
 Installing a strong deadbolt is a relatively easy task.
-When shopping for the right lock solution for your property, look for locks that come with a Grade 1 deadbolt specifically, meaning that it has earned the highest grade security certificate.

 5. Install Window Sensors

 A contact sensor is one of the simplest ways to create a secure perimeter around your home.
 Adding this tiny device to your windows will allow you to receive alerts when a window is open.
-Additionally, when it comes to window security, check routinely for any that have been carelessly unlocked or have inoperable locks.
+Also, check your windows regularly.
+Look for any that are unlocked or have broken locks.

 6. Team Effort with Neighbors

 Whenever you’re away, it’s best practice to let a neighbor know and have them look after your house in your absence.
-This includes collecting packages, mail, and newspapers so that it is less obvious that your house is empty.
-It’s always reassuring to have a second set of eyes on your home from a trusted neighbor.
+This includes picking up packages, mail, and newspapers.
+This helps make it less obvious that your house is empty.

 7. Take Precaution with Your Garage